Crucifixion of Jesus: Mark / Matthew

 The only words of Jesus on the cross mentioned in the Mark and Matthew accounts, this is a quotation of Psalm 22.
-Since other verses of the same Psalm are cited in the crucifixion accounts, some commentators consider it a literary and theological creation.
+Michael Licona suggests that John has redacted Jesus' authentic statements as recorded in Matthew, Mark and Luke.
+James Dunn argued in favour of the authenticity of the Mark/Matthew saying as an embarrassment to the early Church and likely not have been invented.
 Geza Vermes noted the verse is cited in Aramaic rather than the usual Hebrew, and that by the time of Jesus, this phrase had become a proverbial saying in common usage.
-Compared to the accounts in the other Gospels, which he describes as "theologically correct and reassuring", he considers this phrase "unexpected, disquieting and in consequence more probable".
-He describes it as bearing "all the appearances of a genuine cry".
-Raymond Brown likewise comments that he finds "no persuasive argument against attributing to the Jesus of Mark/Matt the literal sentiment of feeling forsaken expressed in the Psalm quote".
+Compared to the accounts in the other Gospels, which he describes as "theologically correct and reassuring", he considers this phrase to appear genuine, being "unexpected, disquieting and in consequence more probable".
+Raymond Brown found no persuasive argument against a literal sentiment of feeling forsaken, while according to Allison and Davies Jesus's expression of abandonment by God represents a cry of pain in a difficult circumstance rather a loss of faith, with the following narrative in Matthew showing that God did not forsake Jesus.